exercism/DEPRECATED.help.exercism.io/app/pages/languages/getting-started-with-rust.md

 Only the first test is enabled by default.
 After you are ready to pass the next test, remove the ignore flag from the next test (`#[ignore]`).
 You can also remove the flag from all the tests at once if you prefer.

-You should try to write as little as code possible to get the tests to pass.
+You should try to write as little code possible to get the tests to pass.
 Let the test failures guide you to what should be written next.

+Make sure to read the [Crates and Modules](http://doc.rust-lang.org/stable/book/crates-and-modules.html) chapter if you haven't already, it will help you with organizing your files.

 ## Recommended Learning Resources